muraschal/lnhunt/README.md

 - Team-based scoring, timers, and leaderboards
 - Badge system and proof-of-participation export (PDF/NFT)
 - Adaptive question paths or branching logic
+- **Audio feedback after each answer (success/fail).**
+- **Easter egg: In the info panel, the sounds can be played via buttons.**
+- **Debug panel and info panel can be toggled via button.
+Info panel contains technical details and Easter egg sound buttons.**
+- **After the return transaction via LNURL, users are redirected to a /thnx page ('Thank you for participating').**

 ---